King Charles Redefines Originality

-That distinguished history is much of what Azzam expected to find when he returned to Egypt, on a quest to visit with Egypt’s modern-day master artisans.
+That distinguished history is much of what Azzam expected to find when he returned to Egypt.
 Once he met some of the country’s master artisans, however, he realized their work had taken a very different turn.
 The artisans still made beautiful items—carefully inlayed doors; wooden screens with open, latticed patterns; intricately tiled walls; and various other decorative arts.
 While the work clearly took patience, a keen eye, and solid skill with one’s hands, Azzam saw no life in their creations.
 “They were static,” he recalls.
 “They hadn’t changed in generations.
 They were frozen.”

 As Azzam spent time with the artisans, he began to understand why their work was in such a deep freeze.
 First, he learned that their custom was to essentially copy the work of the old masters who had come before them, and served as their mentors.
 After examining the new works more closely, Azzam noticed that in many of these pieces the geometry was off.
 “They had just repeated the mistakes their grandfather made,” he said.
 It soon became clear that, despite their skill, the artisans no longer had much understanding of the geometric principles that first inspired Islam’s iconic works of art.
 So, as diplomatically as he could, Azzam proceeded to teach the old masters a bit of math.

 Some weeks later, one of the artisans approached Azzam excitedly, to tell him about a wooden screen he’d just made.
 “For the first time in 25 years I did something new!” the artisan said.
 Azzam’s reaction: “That broke my heart.”